ryanw-mobile/OctoMeter/README.md

 Planned enhancements are logged as [issues](https://github.com/ryanw-mobile/OctoMeter/issues).

 > [!NOTE]
-> I am looking for my next Senior Android Developer role, and have limited development budget maintaining this at my own cost.
-There are known issues which are not likely to be address for the time being due to shortage of funding.
+> I am looking for my next Senior Android Developer role and have a limited development budget, maintaining this at my own cost.
+There are known issues that are not likely to be addressed for the time being due to a shortage of funding.
 >
-> Octopus Energy and Kraken HR have received my CV.
-Chances are that if I worked for them eventually, I would improve this project to cover more different customer use cases.
-Otherwise, it will enter maintenance mode when I am no longer being an Octopus Energy customer.
+> Octopus Energy and Kraken HR have my CV on record.
+If I eventually work for them, I would improve this project to cover more diverse customer use cases.
+Otherwise, it will enter maintenance mode when I am no longer an Octopus Energy customer.

 ### RestAPI and GraphQL